cocos/cocos-docs/en/editor/publish/native-options.md

     - compile.config.json
 ```

-After building the project file, you can use the relevant development tool of the platform to open `proj` folder.
+After building the project file, use the relevant development tool of the platform to open `proj` folder.
 For details, please refer to the specific documents of the designation platform.